raffb/favorites/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Bug Fix: Fixes issue where only one custom field was being output when multiple were specified in the custom list html.
+* Security Update: Removes potential security issue where user may favorite a non-public post, or a post where favorites are not enabled.

+= 2.3.0 =
+* Security Update: Removes ability for users to manipulate favorites belonging to other users.
+Thanks to Arne van Hoorn for uncovering this issue.

+= 2.2.0 =
+* Fixes multisite issue where favorites were not being retrieved correctly.
+* Adds setting to require consenting to cookies before saving favorites, in an effort to adhere to GDPR compliance.
+Note: the modal content that displays when this setting is enabled should be provided by a qualified attorney or legal entity.
+Should your site already have a cookie consent protocol in place, document-level events are provided for triggering the user preferences.

 = 2.1.6 =
 * Adds option of redirecting to a page/post by ID if an anonmyous user attempts to favorite an item